azureleaf/study-notes/misc/docker.md

 - `docker start fe6e270a1c9c`
   - Start with container ID
 - `docker start my-ubuntu-container`
   - Start with container name
 - `docker restart my-ubuntu-container`
 - `docker stop my-ubuntu-container`
 - `docker pause my-ubuntu-container`
 - `docker unpause my-ubuntu-container`
+- 2 ways to access to the running Container
   - `docker attach my-ubuntu-container`
-  - Access to the running container (A)
   - `docker exec -it my-ubuntu-container bash`
-  - Access to the running container (B)
+  - `exit` inside the container: getting out of the container without terminating it
 - `docker kill fe6e270a1c9c`
 - `docker commit my-ubuntu-container my-ubuntu-image:mytag`
   - Create the image from the container